flyteorg/flytesnacks/docs/getting_started/flyte_project_components.md

 ### Dockerfile

-TK - remove or change this section if we want to emphasize ImageSpec

 Flyte projects contain a `Dockerfile` that defines the system requirements for running the tasks and workflows in the project that you can customize as needed.

 ````{dropdown} See Dockerfile